jamessynge/TinyAlpacaServer/README.md

     decoder; this might also emit code for response builders.
 The script would also generate or update literals.inc, the set of strings to be stored in PROGMEM.

-*   Consider splitting src/utils out into its own Arduino library, or at least those parts that are truly not related to Alpaca.

 *   DONE: Support case insensitive comparison of mixed case literals and mixed case allowed input (e.g. Content-Length or ClientTransactionId).
 That will